jd28/rollnw/issues/smalls-module-ownership-and-profile-boundaries.md

   code repeat full `nwn1.combat`, `nwn1.effects`, `nwn1.init`,
   `nwn1.baseitems`, and `nwn1.item_state` names.
 There is no single package-root convention (`lib/nw/kernel/Config.hpp:9-17`).
-- `BaseItemInfo` is registered by native `core.item`; profile SmallS publishes its positional batch.
+- `BaseItemInfo` is registered by native `core.item`; the generated `BaseItemDefinition {info, rules}` batch is loaded by profile SmallS, which publishes `BaseItemInfo[]` once and retains `BaseItemRules[]`.
+This is the reference import adapter, although its redundant retained `_infos` array must be removed.
 Appearance and placeable facts still use the `nwn1.rules` native boundary.
 No general profile-native registry is required.
 - The client currently declares 16 native infrastructure functions under `toolset.rmlui`, `toolset.ui.v1`, and `toolset.commands.v1`
   (`tools/ui/rml_smalls_bridge.cpp:542-570`).
 These are current namespace